Choosing Japan: The Benefits for Foreign Software Engineers

 This high demand for IT professionals means plenty of job opportunities and potentially better compensation packages for foreign software developers and other IT professionals.

-The talent shortage also leads many companies to expedite the visa process.
-This makes it very easy for foreign IT professionals to get work permits.
+The talent shortage also leads many companies to expedite the visa process, making it very easy for foreign IT professionals to get work permits.
 You may like to read about the engineer visa in Japan.

 Before moving on to the software industry, let us look at some macroscopic data about the changing industrial structure from the Statistics Bureau of Japan.
-The following table highlights the primary, secondary, and tertiary industry changes.
+The following table highlights the changes in primary, secondary, and tertiary industries.
 These changes are in terms of the employment of people.
 They also reflect their share in Japan’s overall GDP.

 Employment and GDP Share of Japanese Industry Segments